tuvo1106/aws-primer/aws/certified_solutions_architect.md

 - A large reel of magnetic tape.
 A tape drive is used to write data to the tape.
 Medium and large-sized data centers deploy both tape and disk formats.
 They normally come in the form of cassettes.
 Magnetic is very cheap to produce and can store considerable amount of data.
 - Durable for decades.

 ---

+#### _EBS Snapshots_

+- EBS snapshots are a point-in-time backup of an EBS volume stored in S3.
+The initial snapshot is a full copy of the volume.
+Future snapshots only store the data changed since the last snapshot.
+- Snapshots can be used to create new volumes and are a great way to **move** or **copy** instances between AZs.
+When creating a snapshot of the root/boot volume of an instance or busy volume, it's recommended the instance is powered off, or disks are "flushed".
+- Snapshots can be copied between regions, shared and automated using Data Lifecycle Manager (DLM).

+---